UC Riverside Citrus Variety Collection: Holdings

 The collection is composed of over 1000 accessions, planted as two trees of each of various types of citrus and citrus relatives.
 The collection largely comprises accessions within the genus Citrus, the remaining types are included among 28 other related genera in the Rutaceae subfamily Aurantioideae.

 The collection consists of approximately 25 acre on the UCR campus, 2 acre at the South Coast Research and Extension Center in Irvine, California, and 2 acre at the Coachella Valley Agricultural Research Station in Thermal, California.
 It includes accessions that were first introduced in the early 20th century, as well as varieties brought in over time from various curators, and newer varieties that were more recently developed by breeding or brought in as material through the Citrus Clonal Protection Program (CCPP), a special program that evaluates the trees for the nursery and citrus industries.

 History

 The CVC was first established with approximately 500 species of citrus planted on 5 acre by Herbert John Webber, professor of plant breeding and director of the early UC Citrus Experiment Station.

 Services

 The collection currently serves as a genetic resource for research and breeding.
 Other research being conducted in the collection ranges from subjects related to entomology, nematology, microbiology, plant pathology, soil science, and metabolomics.
 In addition, the USDA-ARS National Clonal Germplasm Repository for Citrus and Dates (NCGRCD) uses the collection for the conservation of genetic diversity within the family Rutaceae.

 The collection is one of the most diverse citrus germplasm collections.
 Aside from its foundations of supporting research, the collection also supports educational tours and extension activities through the University of California, Riverside.

-David Karp photographed the fruit and trees of the CVC, which are placed on the web by Toni Siebert.